History of West Ham United F.C.: 1950–1962

-West Ham United under Ron Greenwood
+Ron Greenwood's management

 1962–1974

 West Ham United first established themselves in 1964 when manager Ron Greenwood guided the club to their first major trophy in the shape of an FA Cup final victory over Preston North End.
 Ronnie Boyce scoring a last minute goal to secure a 3–2 victory, with striker Sissons becoming the youngest ever scorer in a cup final.
 The success of 1964 was repeated a year later, this time with a 2–0 European Cup Winners Cup triumph over 1860 München at Wembley.

 Greenwood had been appointed to the position after four years as Arsenal's assistant manager and took charge for 1962.
 West Ham had been promoted to the top division in 1958 and subsequently managed to finish first sixth, then 14th and 16th before Greenwood led the team back into the top ten with an eighth-place finish in 1962.
 The team did not threaten the top ten for six years, but became perennial challengers in the cup, where they showed they were equal to any team over single games.

 They followed up defeating Division 2 Preston by winning the European Cup Winners' Cup the subsequent season.
 The team defeated Real Zaragoza and Sparta Prague on their way to the final, where they took on 1860 München.
 Moore stated that the secret to their success was the presence of the newly established Martin Peters "In Europe you need more skill, and Martin added an extra quality to our game."
 Moore was gracious in victory as the team defeated 1860 München 2–0, with young untested Alan Sealey forced to play up front after injuries to first choice strikers Byrne and Brabook.
 He responded with a brace, whilst at the back Greenwood reflected, "This was Bobby Moore's greatest game.
 Technical perfection."
 Moore deflected the attention away, stating, "There was a lot of good football and we played really well against a good side."

 The following season, the team made it to the final of the League Cup, but lost 6–3 on aggregate to West Bromwich Albion.

 The most successful team of this period was ultimately founded upon the England international trio of club and international captain Bobby Moore in defence, Martin Peters in midfield and Geoff Hurst up front (all promoted through the youth system during Fenton's tenure).
 Moore had made his debut for West Ham in 1958, replacing an unwell Malcolm Allison, who had been a stalwart for the team at the back for a decade, taking the number 6 shirt at age 17 and was not to relinquish the position for another 16 years.
 He was captain at 20.
 He made his England debut in 1962, and subsequently became captain a year later going on to lead the team out 90 times in total until 1973.